The Bloody Maria is the tequila-based Bloody Mary you didn’t know you’ve been missing. This variation on the classic brunch

 To make it into a Bloody Maria mix, simply substitute lime juice for lemon juice and use a Mexican hot sauce such as Cholula or Tapatio.

-Once made, all you need to do is pour it into glasses, mix it with tequila, add your garnishes and drink up!
+Once made, all you need to do is pour it into glasses, mix it with tequila, add your garnishes and

 The ingredient list for a Bloody Maria is on the longer side, but every ingredient counts.